-During the first term in Reception, much consideration is given to supporting the children's transition into their new class.
-Activities are carefully planned to promote building of friendships, practising of routines in the classroom, developing listening skills and concentration skills, positive play and independence.
+During the first term in school, in both nursery and Reception, much consideration is given to supporting the children's transition into their new class.
+Activities are carefully planned to promote the building of friendships, practising of routines in the classroom, developing listening skills and concentration skills, positive play and independence.